department-of-veterans-affairs/vagov-content/pages/life-insurance/file-a-claim-rewrite.md

   <br>
   <br>
   <div>
-    <strong>Note:</strong> If letters testamentary, letters of administration, or a court order of distribution aren’t available, fill out a <a href="https://www.benefits.va.gov/INSURANCE/forms/29-541.htm">Certificate Showing Residence and Heirs of Deceeased Veteran (VA Form 29-541)</a>.
+    <strong>Note:</strong> If you can't provide letters testamentary, letters of administration, or a court order of distribution, you can fill out a <a href="https://www.benefits.va.gov/INSURANCE/forms/29-541.htm">Certificate Showing Residence and Heirs of Deceeased Veteran (VA Form 29-541)</a>.
 Include a written statement that there will be no administration of the estate.
   </div>

   <h3>Minor or incompetent beneficiary</h3>